KatherineMEnright/Peanut/README.md

        center="Arachis hypogaea">

 ### Conclusion
+Today, the U. S. is the fourth-largest peanut producer, after China, India, and Nigeria.
+Yet Americans consume the greatest quantity of peanuts annually of any nation, a phenomenon due at least in part to the widespread popularity of peanut butter, which is a distinctly North American foodstuff—in 2020, 56% of U.S.-grown peanuts were processed into peanut butter. [^13] The American Empire shaped the peanut-related foodways of its colonies as well—peanut butter can be found in the Philippines, a former U.S. colony, and in Europe it is comparatively prevalent in Germany due to the historical and contemporary presence of American troops. [^14]

 The ubiquitous peanut we know today has a rich global history.
 Having been transported in slave ships, the legume is intricately tied to histories of colonialism and slavery.
 The peanut has been perceived as both a luxury food in some cultural contexts and as cheap livestock feed in others.
 It is highly nutritious and protein-packed and hence beneficial to the many life-forms that consume it, including to humans in many different culinary preparations—and yet is also disproportionately represented among fatal allergic reactions to food, a medical phenomenon that continues to puzzle peanut fans and detractors alike.

 ### References